Whether you’re new in town or just new to transit, this important information will have you on your way in no time.

 Additionally, any animal or pet enclosed in a container or carrier, provided it is small enough to be held by the passenger, is allowed on Port Authority vehicles.
 No extra fare is required for animals.

-Airplanes, Bikes & Other Connections
+Airplanes, Trains & Other Connections

 Many Port Authority bus routes stop near the Downtown Amtrak station, adjacent Greyhound station and nearby Megabus stop.
 Use our Trip Planner for more information or view our PDF brochure on regional travel.